alantech/iasql/rfcs/001 - EC2 schema.md

 ## Proposal

-After considering alternatives like splitting everything into more modules, or having different `instance` tables around based on how they were created, the proposal is to keep growing the schema as we have been doing in this same module, but adding the relationships where they belong and rely on the instance metadata for the ones that are not needed for the CRUD of the `instance` table.
+After considering alternatives like splitting everything into more modules or having different `instance` tables around based on what service creates them, the proposal is to keep the schema growing in this same module.
+The relationships, though, will be added where they belong and rely on the instance metadata for the no needed ones for the CRUD of the `instance` table.

-Let's go through all the needed features, see their implications in the model and get a final version of the ECS schema.
+We will review the needed features, see their implications in the model and get a final version of the ECS schema.

-- Creating an instance using the UI/API let you add some advanced configuration, that usually is not used but is there.
-Showing a screenshot of part of it, but this would mean adding at least 12 columns (instance auto-recovery, shutdown behaviour, stop - hibernate behaviour, termination protection, stop protection, detailed cloudWatch monitoring, elastic GPU, credit specification, tenancy, RAM disk ID, kernel ID or Metadata accessible) to the `instance` table.
+- Creating an instance using the UI/API lets you add some advanced configuration that usually is not used but is there.
+The screenshot below shows part of the extra configuration.
+At least the following columns will need to be added to the `instance` table: instance auto-recovery, shutdown behaviour, stop - hibernate behaviour, termination protection, stop protection, detailed cloudWatch monitoring, elastic GPU, credit specification, tenancy, RAM disk ID, kernel ID or Metadata accessible.

 ![EC2 instance advance properties](./assets/001/ec2_advance_properties.png)

 - Instance types depend on availability zones.
 We need to create a table relating them using a composite key.
-We also need to add the `availability_zone` column to the `instance` table to be able to the new `instance_type` table using the composite key.
+We also need to add the `availability_zone` column to the `instance` table to relate with the new `instance_type` table using the composite key.

 - Launch templates will be a new table and need to be an `instance` table input column `launch_template_id`.
 If we insert other values to the `instance`, these will override the launch template ones.
-To be able to know if an instance was created using one of them we check the tags and look for the id to link the FK.
+To know if an instance was created using one of them we check the tags and look for the id to link the FK.

 - Spot requests can be created manually, using launch templates or can be created by other entities like ASG or the same instance.
 If an instance was created using a spot request should not affect the `instance` table, so the relationship between them will be part of the `instance_metadata`.
 To be able to know if an instance was created by a spot request we check the tags and look for the id to link them.